-The current AG rate, effective July 1, 2013 is \$1,196 per month.
-There is a 15 percent differential (\$1,375 per month) for localities in Planning District 8, which includes the counties of Arlington, Fairfax, Loudoun, and Prince William and the cities of Alexandria, Fairfax City, Falls Church, Manassas City and Manassas Park.
+The current monthly AG rate may be adjusted periodically by a cost of living (COLA) increase by Social Security Administration effective January 1st of each year and should remain the same throughout the year unless you receive notification of a rate change.
+There is a 15 percent differential per month for localities in Planning District 8, which includes the counties of Arlington, Fairfax, Loudoun, and Prince William and the cities of Alexandria, Fairfax City, Falls Church, Manassas City and Manassas Park.
 These rates are subject to change.
-For information on the current AG rates, contact the local department of social services for the jurisdiction where the facility is located.
+For information on the current AG Rates, contact the local department of social services for the jurisdiction where the facility is located.

 The monthly AG payment is comprised of two parts: a payment to the adult to be used to reimburse the facility for care and a personal needs allowance.
 In addition to the AG payment, the adult uses his or her SSI check and/or other income to pay the facility.
-The SSI payment plus the AG payment together make up the approved monthly AG rate.
-The grant is provided as full payment to an ALF for care and supervision.
+The SSI payment or other income, plus the AG payment together make up the approved monthly AG rate.
+The grant AG rate is provided as full payment to an ALF for care and supervision.
 The AG rates for ALFs are established by the General Assembly and included in the state budget.
 The established rate cannot exceed the maximum amount allowed by law and published in the annual state Appropriations Act.